 Here are some of the takeaways from that study, based on responses from over 250 people across 8 different subsegments of retail:

-- Organizations with effective onboarding programs were 20% more likely to have 75%+ of their salespeople reaching quota than companies with ineffective programs.
+- Organisations with effective onboarding programmes were 20% more likely to have 75%+ of their salespeople reaching quota than companies with ineffective programmes.
 This can help offset some of the issues caused by the rise of e-commerce and the decline in consumer confidence.

-- 47% of organizations with effective onboarding and 45% of those with overall effective sales training were also reported to deliver a very high-quality customer experience.
-The same effect was seen when the reverse was true — organizations providing a low-quality customer experience also didn’t have effective training programs in place.
+- 47% of organisations with effective onboarding and 45% of those with overall effective sales training were also reported to deliver a very high-quality customer experience.
+The same effect was seen when the reverse was true — organisations providing a low-quality customer experience also didn’t have effective training programmes in place.
 This showcases the importance of training as a highly effective tool for retailers looking to align with changing customer expectations.

-- Companies with effective onboarding and sales training programs are more likely to focus not only on compliance and product knowledge, but also on company culture and soft skills.
+- Companies with effective onboarding and sales training programmes are more likely to focus not only on compliance and product knowledge but also on company culture and soft skills.
 Materials are also delivered via individual and video modules that increase engagement.
-Developing and delivering effective programs can help offset some of the social media impact, preparing salespeople with the right knowledge and skills to support customers’ purchase inspiration.
+Developing and delivering effective programmes can help offset some of the social media impact, preparing salespeople with the right knowledge and skills to support customers’ purchase inspiration.

-Ultimately, frontline staff are the heart and face of the retail industry, and it’s important for leaders to equip them with the skills, knowledge and behaviors that provide the organization with a competitive advantage in today’s volatile environment.
+Ultimately, frontline staff are the heart and face of the retail industry, and it’s important for leaders to equip them with the skills, knowledge and behaviours that provide the organisation with a competitive advantage in today’s volatile environment.